WojtekKamilowski/CI_PP2_WOTM/README.md

     Appears on two pages and 404.<br>
     Contains social media and envelope icons.<br>
     The icons change color when users hover the mouse over them to indicate they can be clicked.<br>
-    It is responsive icons move closer to each other, they reduce size for very small screens.
+    It is responsive icons move closer to each other, they reduce size for very small screens.<br>
     User stories covered: 4, 7, 8, 13, 14, 16, 17.
     <img src="docs/features/features-footer.png">
 </details>